 50 mm is a little less than two inches long and falls under the standard metric system used worldwide.
 It’s useful to understand this dimension as it appears often in many fields including engineering design and manufacturing.
 For better visualization think about the length of a key on your keyboard or the width of a standard debit card.
 As we walk through real life objects that are about 50 mm you will begin to see just how common this measurement is in everyday life.

-CLICK HERE .if you need more informative things
+CLICK HERE .if you need more informative things13 Common Things That Are 50 mm Long/Big

 Let’s find the items 13 Common Things That Are 50 mm Long/Big below: